dsu-arl/pace-python-dojo/input-and-output/type-casting/DESCRIPTION.md

-***Input is only stored in strings, how do we do math on strings?***
+***Input is only stored in strings, but how do we do math on strings?***
 Python does not have the ability to do math on strings.
-So, if you're expecting the user to input a numeric value it will have to be converted to be used throughout the rest of the program.
+So if you're expecting the user to input a numeric value, it will have to be converted to be used throughout the rest of the program.
 Thankfully, Python allows type casting and makes this process very easy.

 ```python
 age = input("Enter your age: ")